 Colorado law gives two years from the date of a slip and fall injury for the victim to file a case in court.
 This two years includes weekends, holidays, and other dates in which the courts may not be open.
 If you fail to file your case within this two-year "window," you will almost certainly lose the opportunity to file it at all.

-The two-year time limit only applies to cases filed in court, not the amount of time you have to file an insurance claim (your policy might set those limits).
+The two-year time limit only applies to cases filed in court, not the amount of time you have to file an insurance claim (such as a third-party claim with the property owner's insurance carrier, for example).
 However, it's helpful to file your insurance claim as soon as you can after an injury occurs.
-Filing your insurance claim quickly helps you receive a settlement offer well before the two-year time limit for going to court runs out.
+That way you can expect a settlement offer well before the two-year time limit for going to court runs out.
 Then, if the settlement offer is not adequate, you can still go to court if you're within the two-year window -- or you can plausibly threaten to do so in order to get settlement negotiations moving again.

 More information: Do I Have a Slip and Fall Case?